 Back to jobs

-Workday Engagement Manager (Remote)
+Workday Engagement Manager

-As an Engagement Manager you will fully manage the successful implementation of Workday solutions for customers by working closely with customer business teams and internal delivery teams to drive the scope, definition and delivery of solutions.
+As a Workday Engagement Manager you will fully manage the successful implementation of Workday solutions for customers by working closely with customer business teams and internal delivery teams to drive the scope, definition and delivery of solutions.
 You’ll take accountability for the complete delivery lifecycle.
 You’ll manage all aspects of your projects.
 This will include project planning, resourcing, milestone tracking, budget and financial management, and customer satisfaction.

 Client Engagement & Relationship Management